Texas 18th Congressional District: Texan Right district. In 2024, voted D+40%. Democratic peak: D+52 in 2016.

 Anchored in inner Houston, TX-18 is one of the most reliably Democratic seats in the state, with a majority-minority population and dense urban precincts that have delivered 40-plus-point presidential margins for over a decade.

-Its demographics — a population of 633,939, a 34% non-Hispanic-white share, a median household income of $74,983 — situate the district close to national averages on several dimensions.
+A population of 633,939, a 34% non-Hispanic-white share, and a median household income of $74,983 describe the district.

 Compare two places, side by side